cjrh/lifter/README.md

 The `anchor_tag` is the CSS selector for finding a section that contains the target download link.

-Within the `anchor_tag`, there can be many sections: this is how the Github Releases page works.
+If there are many tags matching the `anchor_tag`, all of them will be checked to match the required `anchor_text`.
+This is how the Github Releases page works.
 In one "release" section, there can be many file downloads available.
 For example, one for each target architecture.
 So the `anchor_tag`, alone, is not enough to target the specific target